Are Saga Guitar Kits Good?

 Nobody likes an ugly feedback sound which often occurs when you plug your guitar into amp.

-You can not avoid this sound due to the nature of the way how the electronics work.
+You can not avoid this sound due to the nature of the way the electronics work.

-There are few factors provoking the feedback sound:
+There are a few factors provoking the feedback sound:

 Pickups quality.

-As I have mentioned above you can invest a bit more to replace the original ones with something better.
+As I have mentioned above you can invest a bit more to replace the original pickups with something better.
+Find it on Amazon as I did.

 CONCLUSION: